 LuckyLand Slots: the most established sweepstakes casino for US players

-LuckyLand Slots launched in 2018 under VGW Group — the same Australian company behind Chumba Casino and Global Poker.
-In eight years, it grew from a small Facebook game into one of the most recognized sweepstakes platforms in North America, with an estimated 6.5 million active players by early 2026.
+LuckyLand Slots launched in 2018 under VGW (Virtual Gaming Worlds) — the same company behind Chumba Casino and Global Poker, operating since 2010.
+In just a few years, it grew from a small Facebook game into one of the most recognized sweepstakes platforms in North America, now home to millions of players.
 The growth is not accidental.
-VGW built LuckyLand specifically around the US sweepstakes legal framework: no real-money wagering, dual-currency system, and strict age verification.
-The result is a platform that looks and plays like a real Las Vegas slot operation while staying fully compliant with federal and state laws.
+VGW built LuckyLand specifically around the US sweepstakes legal framework: no real-money wagering, a dual-currency system, and strict age verification.
+The result is a platform that delivers genuine high-end slot thrills while staying fully compliant with federal and state laws.

 The game library at LuckyLand — currently at 120+ titles — is smaller than McLuck or High 5 Casino, but every game is proprietary.
 That means you won't find these slots anywhere else.
-Fortune Fire, Dragon's Realm, Crown Jewels, and Wild Island are built exclusively for the LuckyLand platform by VGW's internal studio.
+Mayan Gold, Stampede Fury, Aztec Quest, and Jurassic Reels are built exclusively for the LuckyLand platform by VGW's internal studio.
 The RTP figures (typically 94–97%) are published on individual game pages, a level of transparency uncommon in the sweepstakes space.
 Our full LuckyLand games guide breaks down the best titles by category, RTP, and volatility rating.

 Welcome package: how 7,777 Gold Coins and 10 SC compare

 The sign-up bonus — 7,777 GC and 10 SC — rates as one of the top welcome packages in the sweepstakes casino category.
 The Gold Coins carry no monetary value and let new players explore the full game catalog without any risk.
-The 10 Sweeps Coins, however, have real redemption value: accumulate 100 SC and convert them to approximately $100 via PayPal.
+The 10 Sweeps Coins, however, have real redemption value: each SC equals $1, and once you stack 50 SC you can cash out to gift cards or your bank.
 For a completely free sign-up bonus, that's a meaningful starting point.
 Our detailed LuckyLand Slots bonus guide explains how to maximize the daily login streaks and referral programs on top of the welcome package.